jhpyle/docassemble/_docs/functions.md

   % endfor
 {% endhighlight %}

-To limit the results to sessions involving specific interviews, you can provide the optional keyword argument `filename`:
+To limit the results to interview sessions involving specific interviews, you can provide the optional keyword argument `filename`:

 {% highlight yaml %}